Skip to main content

 Academic

-A sophisticated analysis of a wellness program’s legal standing requires a granular examination of its architecture, specifically its relationship to the employer’s group (GHP).
+A sophisticated analysis of a wellness program’s legal standing requires a granular examination of its architecture, specifically its relationship to the employer’s group health plan (GHP).
 The determination of whether a program is “integrated,” “part of the GHP,” or a “stand-alone” entity carries significant compliance implications under a constellation of federal statutes.
 This is not merely a semantic distinction; it dictates the entire regulatory schema that must be applied, from reporting and disclosure to participant rights and data privacy.

 Architectural Dependencies and Compliance Pathways